rat-pac/ratpac-two/doc/users_guide/command_interface.md

 #-------------------------------------------------------------------------------

 # Example commands that allow us to select what physics processes we would like
 # to simulate.
-For example 2MeV electrons do not require muon and hadronic
+For example, 2MeV electrons do not require muon and hadronic
 # physics processes

 /glg4debug/glg4param omit_muon_processes  1.0